Alexander Volkanovski Net Worth, Career Earnings & Endorsements

 Ever since Alexander Volkanovski signed for the UFC, he has gradually earned more money as his career has progressed.
 For his first UFC fight against Yusuke Kasuya, ‘The Great’ was paid around $22,500.

-Compare Volkanovski’s UFC debut purse to his last fight.
+Compare Volkanovski’s UFC debut purse to his recent fights.
 For his UFC Lightweight Title clash with Islam Makhachev at UFC 284, ‘Volk’ reportedly pocketed $1 million.
 This emphasizes just how big of a star the Australian is and how much of a draw he is to fans all around the world.

+The biggest purse of Alexander Volkanovski’s career to date in the UFC came in his last fight at UFC 290.
+The Aussie reported pocketed somewhere in the region of $1.5 million in total, taking into account his base salary, win bonus, sponsorship earnings, gate and his lion share of the pay-per-view (source: totalsportal.com).

+The second larger purse of Volkanovski’s came at UFC 276 against Max Holloway in their trilogy bout.
+‘The Great’ reportedly earned a guaranteed base salary of $1 million.
+It is likely that Volkanovski actually earned closer to $1.5m for the fight when you consider pay-per-view revenue, the gate and endorsement deals.

 Several other high caliber fights of Volkanovski’s have earned him a fortune too in recent years.
 Given that he was the champion in all of these fights, it comes as absolutely no surprise to discover that the 1988-born MMA superstar was raking in some huge purses.